 Membership fees will need to be paid before the first training session.

-$30 for training manual – to be purchased with cash at information night.
+$32 for training manual – to be purchased with cash at information night or via the office.

 To sit the exam a Nipper must be 13 years of Age – anyone in the age group below that has a birthday early in season can train with this group and wait for a later exam if they haven’t turned of age on date of the first exam.